 Feeding ‘swill’ to pigs is illegal in all states and territories of Australia.
 Feeding swill to pigs is the most likely way that Australian livestock may be exposed to an exotic disease agent like foot and mouth disease.
 Swill includes meat or meat products, or anything that has been in contact with meat or meat products.
 Swill may include food scraps, bakery waste and waste from restaurants.
 It generally does not include tallow, gelatin, dairy products or commercially rendered meat and bone meal or fish meal.

-For more information download the swill feeding fact sheet or visit the swill feeding page.
+For more information download the swill feeding fact sheet or visit the Feeding your pigs page.

 APIQ✓® is the Australian Pork Industry Quality Assurance program.
 It uses the principles of Hazard Analysis and managing Critical Control Points (HACCP).
 APIQ✓® provides the framework and standards by which Australian pig producers can demonstrate they are responsible farmers who care for their animals, the environment and their customers by following safe and sustainable practices.